-Description: This native perennial plant is 2-8" long.
+Description: This herbaceous perennial plant is 2-8" long.
 It often forms a rosette of leaves, from which one or more stems develop.
 These stems are bright green, glabrous, and tend to sprawl across other stems or the ground.
 Pairs of opposite leaves occur at intervals along the stems.
 Each pair of leaves merge together and wrap around the stem, which is slightly swollen where each pair of leaves occurs.
 Each leaf is about ½" long and bright green like the stems.
 It is linear, glabrous, and smooth along the margins.

 The stems often terminate in either individual flowers or small cymes of flowers.
 Each flower is up to ¼" across when fully open, consisting of 4 green sepals, 0-4 white petals, 4 stamens with white anthers, 4 white styles, and a green ovary that contains the developing seeds.
 The sepals are oblong-ovate and persistent.
 The petals are usually shorter and more narrow than the sepals; they are often missing or poorly developed in individual flowers.
 The blooming period occurs from mid- to late spring and lasts about 1 month for a colony of plants.
 There is no noticeable floral scent.
 The ovary of each flower develops into an ovoid seed capsule that is white and membranous; there are 4 blunt teeth along its upper rim.
 Each capsule contains several dark tiny seeds that can be blown about by the wind.
 The surface of each seed is minutely pebbly.
 The root system consists of a slender taproot that is shallow and divides frequently into secondary roots.
 This plant spreads by reseeding itself and it often forms small colonies of plants with a mossy appearance.